 |Overview of the amino acid carbon skeleton metabolism|

 Glucogenic amino acids

 - Are metabolized to pyruvate and to metabolites of the citric acid cycle, then either:

 - Oxidized to CO2 in the CAC for production of energy OR

 - Methionine and valine: metabolized to succinyl-CoA via propionyl-CoA and methylmalonyl-CoA

 Methionine cycle: Methionine → S-adenosylmethionine (SAM) → S-adenosylhomocysteine → Homocysteine → Methionine

-- Ketogenic amino acids: lysine and leucine are metabolized to acetyl-CoA, then either:
+Lysine and leucine are metabolized to acetyl-CoA, then either:

 - Tyrosine: transamination through tyrosine transaminase, that is then metabolized through multiple steps to fumarate and acetyl-CoA